What is Auror?

 Down arrow

-Retailers can also use this to fulfill requests for information made by police about vehicles involved in police investigations.
+Retailers can also use this functionality to fulfill requests for information made by police about vehicles involved in police investigations.

 Does Auror use image matching?